Apple has changed the way we hide apps on iOS 12. If your device still running on iOS 11 or earlier, keep reading this article.

 When you hide all downloaded apps and then unhide them again, the springboard icons will reset their positions.
 You can get the older positioning by syncing to iTunes.

-How to Hide Photos, Videos, Notes and Documents on iPhone and iPad
+Hide Photos, Videos, Notes and Documents on iPhone and iPad

 Want to provide more protection for your photos, videos, and documents?
 Great.
 Head over to this post to browse through the best vault apps for iPhone and iPad and pick out the most suitable one to keep your images and docs under the wraps.